johnlecocq/blog_johnlecocq/content/post/2023-08-08-exploring-recommended-daily-intake-of-nutrients/index.md

 ## NIH

-From 30,000ft., the NIH data shows that infants require all the same nutrients as other groups, but in smaller amounts.
-Looking at the comparison graph (figure 3), one can see that infants require relative less nutrients, except for vitamin A, vitamin C, iron and iodine.
+From 30,000ft., the NIH data shows that infants require all the same nutrients as other groups, but, generally, in smaller amounts. **For example, the comparison graph below (figure 3) shows that infants require smaller amounts of most nutrients, excepting vitamin A, vitamin C, iron and iodine.** Infants require more of these nutrients than small children do.

 <div class="figure">
 <img src="{{< blogdown/postref >}}index_files/plots/RDI_plot_nih_2.png" alt="Bar chart of Nutrients and their recommended dietary intake." />